oreo639/LimePlayer3DS/README.md

 + Most of the icons under gfx are from the site [icons8.com](https://icons8.com) and are licensed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)

+## Copyright
+The exact license varies between MIT and GPLv2-or-later depending on what file it is.
+Please look at the top of the file to see which.
+The application is licensed under GPLv2-or-later.

 ## Special Thanks
 Nintendo Homebrew: A nice discord that is always giving help with homebrew and development.